Report by Zainab, a Year 10 student at Whalley Range 11-18 High School:

 But workshops and falling-off fingers aside, I was able to chat to plenty of guest speakers and Governors on how their day went and what they think about our Big Health Day overall, because honestly, no one can tell you better about the day than the people who took part in it.
 Here we go, let’s see what some people had to say!

 Thank you to everyone who came along and had a go.
 The chances of us forgetting something like this are very slim.
-I guess we’ll have to wrap it all up from here, with a few words from our Executive Headteacher, Ms Kane.
+I guess we’ll have to wrap it all up from here, with a few words from Ms Patsy Kane OBE MA, Executive Headteacher (Sep 2014 – Sep 2019).
 Thanks for reading!

 Gilly Mehraban, Director of Admissions, School of Health Sciences, University of Salford: